Centribo/Unity-Shader-Basics-Tutorial/README.md

 ```
 *If you're curious about SV_POSITION vs POSITION, SV stands for "system value" and represents in our v2f struct that this will be the final transformed vertex position use for rendering.*

 Okay we're almost ready, we just need to edit our fragment function.
-First, we'll modify it to take in the v2f struct and make it return a fixed4 value:
+First, we'll modify it to take in the v2f struct and make it return a *fixed4* value:
 ```
 fixed4 fragmentFunction (v2f IN) {

 }
 ```
-Our output for the fragment function will be a colour represented by (R, G, B, A) values;
+Our output for the fragment function will be a colour represented by (R, G, B, A) values, hence the output of this function being a *fixed4*.

 Lastly, we're going to add an output semantic SV_TARGET to our fragment function like so:
 ```